codeamigo/docs/blog/2021-07-20-why-i-created-codeamigo.md

 ### Attempt 3: repl.it approach

 Next up I tried [recreating repl.it's approach](https://cloud.google.com/customers/repl-it).
-But it thoguht it would be too complex of an endeavor considering I have yet to find product-market-fit.
+But thought it would be too complex of an endeavor considering I have yet to find product-market-fit.

 ### Attempt 4: Codesandbox To the Rescue!